-- A two-course lunch will be provided and the food will be freshly prepared by the College catering service.
+- 1. A two-course lunch will be provided and the food will be freshly prepared by the College catering service.
 There will be a six-week rotating menu that will be produced by the College catering service after consultation with the Childcare Services Manager. - 2.
-Snacks will be provided during each session consisting of fresh fruit or vegetables and toast or crackers.
-Snacks will be offered in accordance with the SMILE award requirements and only milk or water will be offered to drink. - 3.
-Menus for all meals and snacks will be displayed in each room. - 4.
+Menus for all meal will be displayed in each room. - 3.
 The food provided will reflect the cultural and religious backgrounds of the children and will meet special dietary needs (see Food Hygiene policy).
 Parents/carers wishes will be respected as far as possible.
-Where it is not possible to provide a particular type of food (e.g. Halal meat), an alternative will be offered. - 5.
-The food provided will also reflect current guidelines for healthy eating and children will be encouraged to eat fruit and vegetables. - 6.
-Water will be freely available at all times in all rooms. - 7.
-Meals and snack times will be seen as opportunities to extend children's learning in all areas. - 8.
-Parents MUST NOT bring in food for their children due to safeguarding all the children from allergies and dietary requirements. - 9.
-Provision for babies: The nursery will support any breastfeeding mothers by providing facilities for them to feed their baby in private. - 10.
-Parents/carers who choose to feed their babies with formula milk will be asked to either bring in bottles already made up which will be stored in the fridge with the child's name on them or with a bottle with measured water and a pot with measured scoops of formula which the staff will mix as needed.
+Where it is not possible to provide a particular type of food (e.g. Halal meat), an alternative will be offered. - 4.
+The food provided will also reflect current guidelines for healthy eating and children will be encouraged to eat fruit and vegetables. - 5.
+Water will be freely available at all times in all rooms. - 6.
+Meals and snack times will be seen as opportunities to extend children's learning in all areas. - 7.
+Parents MUST NOT bring in food for their children due to safeguarding all the children from allergies and dietary requirements. - 8.
+Provision for babies: The nursery will support any breastfeeding mothers by providing facilities for them to feed their baby in private.

-11. The nursery will provide weaning food for babies at all stages of weaning.
+- 9. Parents/carers who choose to feed their babies with formula milk will be asked to either bring in bottles already made up which will be stored in the fridge with the child's name on them or with a bottle with measured water and a pot with measured scoops of formula which the staff will mix as needed. - 11.
+The nursery will provide weaning food for babies at all stages of weaning.